harundemir918/angular-10-todo-app/README.md

 # AngularTodoApp

-This project is a basic CRUD todo app and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project is a basic CRUD todo app with JSON server and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Development server

-First, run `npm install` to install packages.
+- First, run `npm install` to install packages.
+- Then run `npm run server` to run JSON server at `http://localhost:3000`.
-Then run `ng serve` for a dev server.
+- Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding